Carlos Alcaraz carries on where he left off on grass as he wins Queen’s opener

 The Argentinian proved a minor irritant to Alcaraz, too, by breaking the world number two early in the second set.

-Alcaraz had to fend off three set points at 4-5 before the Spanish superstar wrapped up victory in an hour and 22 minutes.
+Alcaraz had to fend off three set points at 4-5 before the Spaniard wrapped up victory in one hour and 22 minutes.

 “The first match in every tournament is never easy and even more difficult on grass,” he said.